Betula alleghaniensis: Range and climate

 Its native range extends from Newfoundland to Prince Edward Island, Nova Scotia, New Brunswick, southern Quebec and Ontario, and the southeast corner of Manitoba in Canada, west to Minnesota, and south in the Appalachian Mountains to northern Georgia.
 While its range extends as far south as Georgia, it is most abundant in the northern part of its range.
 In southern Pennsylvania, it is rare and generally only found along bodies of water in cool, mature woods, and it only occurs at high elevations from Maryland southward.
-It grows in USDA zones 3-7.
+It grows in USDA zones 3–7.

 B. alleghaniensis prefers to grow in cooler conditions and is often found on north facing slopes, swamps, stream banks, and rich woods.
 It does not grow well in dry regions or regions with hot summers and will often last only 30–50 years in such conditions.
-It grows soil pH ranging from 4-8.
+It grows in soil with pH ranging 4–8.